SQL Server Monitoring – Installation

 @enableMissingIndexes1Missing indexes

-@enablePerformanceStatistics1Always On traffic
+@enablePerformanceStatistics1Always On performance

 Performance statistics